MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

        }
    }
 ```
-The ndk filters uses your gradle.properties variable that you had set earlier.
+The ndk filters uses your `gradle.properties` variable that you had set earlier.

-5. In addition to the externalNativeBuild above, you will also need to include the following dependencies at the bottom of your gradle.build(App) file
+5. Include the following dependencies at the bottom of your `gradle.build(App)` file:

 ```json
 implementation 'com.madgag.spongycastle:core:1.58.0.0'